- How to Recover Deleted Files

 How to Recover Deleted Files

-There are different ways to recover files on Windows, from using built-in recovery tools to standalone Microsoft and third-party applications.
-This article will show you how to use Microsoft’s Windows File Recovery tool and third-party software.
-You’ll also see how to use the File History and Folder Versions options.
+There are different ways to recover deleted files in Windows 10, from using built-in recovery tools to standalone Microsoft and third-party applications.
+This article will show you how to use Windows File Recovery and third-party software to recover lost files.
+You’ll also see how to use the File History and Restore Previous Versions options to perform deleted file recovery.

-It allows you to recover files in a straightforward manner unlike the Windows File Recovery tool that involves entering somewhat complicated commands and switches.
+It allows you to recover deleted files in Windows in a straightforward manner unlike the Windows File Recovery tool that involves entering somewhat complicated commands and switches.

-The tool also comes with other features such as:
+The undeleter program also comes with other features such as:

 - Recovering files from lost partitions